mohamedi01/ee109/Final-Project/docs/submissions/Final_Report.md

 Whisper successfully accepted hardware-generated spectrograms, producing accurate transcriptions, which confirmed that the precision and format of our hardware outputs met the ASR model's expectations.

 ---

+#### Attempting Kernel Integration and Fixed-Point Challenges

+After validating each stage in isolation, we attempted to combine multiple kernels into larger, batched hardware modules (e.g., chaining Mel filtering, log compression, and scaling in a single kernel).
+The goal was to improve simulation efficiency and more closely match the intended hardware deployment.

+However, this integration introduced new challenges:
+- Simulation speed again became a bottleneck, especially when using fixed-point arithmetic and large input sizes
+- Debugging was more difficult, as errors could propagate across multiple stages, making it harder to localize issues
+- Achieving the same low error rates as the single-frame, per-stage approach proved challenging, particularly for fixed-point implementations where quantization and rounding errors accumulated

+In practice, running the full pipeline with fixed-point arithmetic and large input sizes was often too slow to be practical for iterative development.
+As a result, most validation and tuning was performed using the single-frame, floating-point kernels, with only limited end-to-end testing of the integrated, fixed-point pipeline.

+**Summary:**
+- The single-frame, modular kernel approach—using CSV I/O and tight Python integration—was essential for rapid, accurate hardware validation
+- Per-stage testing enabled us to achieve and verify very low error rates for each DSP component
+- While kernel integration is necessary for deployment, simulation and debugging constraints made it difficult to fully validate large, fixed-point pipelines within project timelines

 ## Results, Limitations & Future Work